 The Rev. Matthew Miller, who began as Senior Pastor in October of 2013, studied Musical Theater in the prestigious Carnegie Mellon Drama program, graduated with a Bachelor of Arts in English and Creative Writing from the University of Colorado, Boulder and worked for a time in the field of corporate facilities management before being called to pastoral ministry in the church.
 After receiving his Master of Divinity degree at Austin Presbyterian Theological Seminary in Austin, TX, Matthew was called to serve as Pastor to the First Presbyterian Church of Pulaski, TN, followed by the First Presbyterian Church of Sioux City, IA.
 Matthew has been active in service to the larger church as a member of the Committee on Ministry in both Tennessee and Iowa, as a featured preacher and keynote speaker for the Presbytery of Detroit and Mo Ranch College Connection, and as a Teaching Elder Commissioner to the 220th General Assembly last year in Pittsburgh.
 Among other places, his continuing education has taken him on pilgrimage to Israel and to Christ Church College in Oxford for further theological study.
 Closer to home, he has a passion for connecting people to a deeper experience of what it means to follow Jesus through mission; leading groups to Mississippi in the wake of Hurricane Katrina, coordinating a multi-church Living Waters team to bring clean water to Haiti, leading short-term High School mission, and reaching out to local community through Vacation Bible School.
 Outside the church, Matthew has been known to take the stage from time to time to relive his youth in the theater.
-He is a sometime triathlete who swims, bikes and runs so he can indulge his love of good food and craft beer; and is eager to hear a good story well told whether in song, fiction, film, or just a friendly conversation.
+He is a sometime triathlete who swims, bikes and runs so he can enjoy his love of good food and craft beer.
+He is eager to hear a good story well-told whether in song, fiction, film, or simply in friendly conversation.
 In addition to their daughters Miranda and Grace, Matthew and his wife Marie welcomed their son Yared into the family in the fall of 2012 from Ethiopia.
 They feel blessed to be back home in the West and to call Albuquerque home.

 Rev. Dr. Frank Yates